paypal-examples/googlepay/README.md

 This repository contains the following directory:

 - [Advanced integration](./advanced-integration/)
-  - Build and customize Googlepay Integration with the custom Applepay Component
+  - Build and customize Googlepay Integration with the custom Googlepay Component

 ### The PayPal JavaScript SDK